 When you sue for damages in a lawsuit, the compensation you are entitled to claim might be surprising.
 First, you can claim any damages for the medical care your child needs because of the injury or negligence.
 This can help cover physical therapy and occupational therapy costs as well as any screening or testing your child needs to determine what is wrong.
 Second, you can also claim any damages for the pain and suffering your child faces.
 This can be difficult to prove when your child cannot speak for themselves about how their condition affects them, but it is possible.

 Lastly, you may be able to claim future damages as well.
 This can cover additional future medical care costs, future pain and suffering, and damages for future lost wages.
 If your child has a degenerative condition or a permanent disability from the birth injuries, it could affect their earning capacity as an adult, and you may be entitled to those damages now.

 Call Our Miami Birth Injury and Lethargy Lawyer for a Free Consultation

 If your baby suffers from lethargy or slow or weak movements after being born, they may suffer from medical complications or birth injuries that caused these conditions.
 If your doctor caused these injuries through negligence, our Miami attorney for lethargy caused by birth complications may be able to seek justice for you.
-Call The Law Offices of Prosper Shaked today at (305) 694-2676 to set up a free legal consultation on your case.
+Call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676 to set up a free legal consultation on your case.